MuhweziDeo/Andela-Weekone-Fast-Food-Fast/readme.md

 - Run py.test --cov in terminal

 ## Break Down of Tests
-- [!Test_create_order]
+1. Test_create_order
-Tests if an order has beeen created successfully
+- Tests if an order has beeen created successfully

-- Test_get_order
+2. Test_get_order
-Tests if order with a specific orderID can be returned
+- Tests if order with a specific orderID can be returned

-- Test_get_orders
+3. Test_get_orders
-Tests if all created orders created can be returned
+- Tests if all created orders created can be returned

--Test_update_order
+4. Test_update_order
-Tests if an order status can be successfully updated
+- Tests if an order status can be successfully updated